Updated August 17, 2022.

 If you find your symptoms worsening, contact your primary care provider or reach out to our 24/7 virtual care team.
 If you are experiencing a medical emergency, please call 911.

-If you are not sure whether you are recommended to quarantine or isolate, or when to discontinue your quarantine or isolation, please contact your healthcare provider.
+If you aren’t sure whether you should isolate, or when to discontinue your isolation, please contact your healthcare provider.

 The One Medical blog is published by One Medical, a national, modern primary care practice pairing 24/7 virtual care services with inviting and convenient in-person care at over 100 locations across the U.S. One Medical is on a mission to transform health care for all through a human-centered, technology-powered approach to caring for people at every stage of life.